 There is a lot of confusion around about ‘the right way to eat’.
 There is also a lot of pressure.
 This is often compounded by special diets being lauded as great for improving digestion, getting rid of candida, or being terrific for fat loss/weight loss.
 The frequency of clients coming to my clinic who have had their health and relationship with food compromised by following overly restrictive diets depresses and worries me.

-However, sometimes dietary change is necessary to either improve health or facilitate weight loss.
-But I really relate to the concerns that some of my clients have about becoming ‘that person’.
-The one who’s turned ‘fussy’ or suddenly can’t eat ‘normal food’; the person making others feel uncomfortable about inviting them over because they don’t know what to feed them!
+However, sometimes dietary change is necessary to either improve health or facilitate weight loss, but having said that, I can relate to the concerns that some of my clients have about becoming ‘that person’ (the one who’s turned ‘fussy’ or suddenly can’t eat ‘normal food’; the person making others feel uncomfortable about inviting them over because they don’t know what to feed them!)
 Over the years I have become more confident in staying true to my own personal choices about what I like to eat, but I also want to be a polite guest!